You know what they say, behind every national treasure is a real gem.

 "I view my wife as my lover, and we have a bond that goes beyond words like wife or girlfriend or mother," Hanks explained to Oprah Winfrey in 2001.
 "For example, I was able to construct a number of things in Philadelphia because of my relationship with Rita.
 The way my character felt about his lover is the way I feel about mine.
 The same was true when I played Forrest Gump, who loved Jenny.
 Without my connection with Rita, I don't know how I would've been able to connect with what Forrest was going through."

 What you have there is one of the most celebrated movie stars in the world crediting his other half with the oomph that won him both of his Best Actor Oscars.
-That's a man.
+And it gets even better.

-They first laid eyes on each other in person (Hanks claims he first thought Wilson was adorable in 1972 when his 16-year-old self spied her in her first-ever TV role, playing a cheerleader on The Brady Bunch) in 1981 when Wilson appeared on an episode of Bosom Buddies, Hanks' short-lived but classic in a campy way sitcom about two ad men who moonlight as women because the only affordable apartment they can find is in a ladies-only building.
+Hanks claims he first thought Wilson was adorable in 1972 when his 16-year-old self spied her in her first-ever TV role, playing a cheerleader on The Brady Bunch, but they first laid eyes on each other in person in 1981 when Wilson appeared on an episode of Bosom Buddies, Hanks' short-lived sitcom about two advertising creatives who moonlight as women because the only affordable apartment they can find is in a ladies-only building.

 The actor was already a young husband and father at the time, however, married since 1978 to his college sweetheart Samantha Lewes.
 They were parents to son Colin Hanks and daughter Elizabeth would be born in 1982.